- The maximum lifetime RESP contribution limit is $50,000.

 RESP Contribution Limit Catch-Up

-You can carry forward CESG-eligible contribution to the following year up to a maximum of $2,500.
+You can carry forward CESG-eligible contributions to the following year up to a maximum of $2,500.

 Related: How To Invest Your RESP